galuhRastika/NLP_With_HF_Transformers/README.md

 ## ✨ Analysis

-The notebook showcases the ease with which Transformer models can be integrated into projects using Hugging Face’s APIs.
-By loading models and tokenizers, we observe the significance of tokenization in preparing text data for model inference.
-The pipeline API is particularly powerful for quick prototypes, as it abstracts the complexities of NLP tasks like sentiment analysis.
+This notebook showcases the ease of integrating Transformer models into projects using the Hugging Face API.
+By loading the model and tokenizer, we observe the importance of tokenization in preparing text data for model inference.
+API pipelines are especially useful for rapid prototyping, as they abstract away the complexity of NLP tasks such as sentiment analysis.
+You can check a more complete analysis at:arrow_down:

 ### 📌 Key Observations